Skip to content

 Entrevista a un soldado de Caballería

-Interview with a cavalry soldier
+Interview with a Cavalry soldier

-If you want to participate in an interview, join our channel to ask questions, propose ideas and much more.
+If you want to participate in an interview, join our channel to ask questions, propose ideas, and much more.

-What is the difference between mechanized infantry and cavalry?
+What is the difference between Mechanized Infantry and cavalry?

-How is the adaptation phase?
+What is the adaptation phase like?

 What vehicles are used in cavalry?